0n0w1c/Foundations/readme.md

 Mining times for all minable tiles are standardized to that of refined concrete.

-Dectorio users have startup options to enable and configure the stacking of painted refined concrete.
+Users have a startup option to enable and configure the stacking of painted refined concrete.
+If Alien Biomes is active, settings for stacking the painted refined conretes are not available.
+If Dectorio is active, this mod will utilize the provided painted refined concrete.
+Otherwise, this mod now supplies the painted refined concretes.

 Foundations is compatible with personal logistics for construction and deconstruction.